killercup/scribbles/content/posts/2025-07-09-bufwriter-lz4.md

 is not an algorithm that should play in the same league as LZ4.
 What is going on here?

-[samply]: https://github.com/mstange/samply/ "GitHub - mstange/samply: Command-line sampling profiler for macOS, Linux, and Windows · GitHub"
+[samply]: https://github.com/mstange/samply/ "mstange/samply: Command-line sampling profiler for macOS, Linux, and Windows"

 I saw that there were **many** stacks with calls to `LZ4F_compressUpdateImpl`.
 Looking at [the implementation][lz4frame]